The Family Travel Guide to Suva© FijiPocketGuide.com

 The Pacific Harbour

-Less than an hour’s drive east of Suva, the Pacific Harbour is packed with outdoor adventures suitable for the whole family.
-Try snorkelling in coral reefs, ziplining through the rainforests, river tubing, boat rides down the Navua River, building sandcastles on Debua Beach, and much more!
-Check out 10 Things to Do on the Pacific Harbour with Kids, as well as Guide to the Pacific Harbour & Beqa for Families for more recommendations!
+Less than an hour’s drive along the Queens Road, the Pacific Harbour is packed with outdoor adventures suitable for the whole family.
+Try snorkelling above vibrant reefs, river tubing, Navua River boat rides, beach time on Pacific Harbour Beach, and much more!

 More About Family Travel in Fiji